Elemental-Hacking-Team/MathBot/README.md

 # MathBot
 Project for Hackable 2021

+Principal files:

+kivi.py -> Main code for the project my.kv -> kivy structure and style
+backend.py -> python funcitons used in the main code

 ## Inspiration
 Our inspiration is to solve the education problem that exist in children from the Middle East.